nabilhassein/bitcurry/README.md

 # TODOs

-Figure out modules: do we want this to be a library?
+Figure out modules: what to expose as a library, and how?

 See also the TODOs in the code.
 (Meta: do TODOs belong in code?)